slinkp/inheritance_talk/slides.rst

 Every concept we add makes more and more classes.

-But even if we never do, it's already bad, because...
+But even if we stop here forever, it's already bad, because...

 ----